dustin-H/bauhaus-ui/docs/endpoints/Search.md

 search    | **String:** Search-String languages | **Array:** Array of language keys (e.g. ['de', 'en'])

-## response
+## Response
-It needs to include an array of result objects:
+It needs to include an array `searchResults` of result objects:

 ```js
 {